 - Stroll through the Royal Botanical gardens around to Mrs Macquarie’s chair for magnificent views of the harbour.
-The chair was carved out of the rock in 1810 by convict labourers for the wife of the Governor.
+Convict labourers carved the chair out of the rock in 1810 for the wife of the Governor.
 Enjoy a picnic lunch in the gardens.

 Historic Buildings in Sydney